Amazing Cahir Castle - A Virtually Impregnable Fortress in the South of Ireland

 Southern Ireland and the Province of Munster.
-Cahir Castle takes you back to the 12th century in the heart of Tipperary County, and it is just two hours by
+The castle is located in Tipperary County, and it is just two hours by

 Follow signs leading to the M7 heading south, and continue following signs for Limerick.
 Once on the N24, look for the left exit onto Bridge Street, which leads you right to Cahir Castle.